Sparal

 Ordering path

-Move from product need to a quote-ready plan.
+Move from product need to pricing details.

-Follow the next decisions in order: market, format, material, planning tool, risk check, and quote.
+Follow the next decisions in order: market, format, material, planning tool, risk check, and pricing request.

 Quote details